StockSharp/doc/en/topics/api/connectors/forex/dukascopy.md

-# DukasCopy
+# Dukascopy JForex

-**DukasCopy** - the historical data provides a variety of financial instruments (e.g. Forex, Commodities and Indices).
+**Dukascopy JForex** connects StockSharp to the official **JForex SDK**.

+The connector supports instrument lookup, market data, portfolio information, and order operations.

-Before you start writing trading robots for the current trading platform, it is recommended to read the links in the [Connectors](../../connectors.md).
+Before developing trading robots, review the materials in the [Connectors](../../connectors.md) section.

-> [!CAUTION]
-> Connector supports only market-data feed; transactions are not supported.

-## Recommended content
+## See also

 [Connectors](../../connectors.md)